-Adoption of Microsoft 365 and G Suite by Google Cloud spiked with the recent lockdown.
-Here’s why they’ll remain major features of the business landscape when offices reopen.
+Adoption of Microsoft 365 spiked with the recent lockdown.
+Here’s why they’ll remain a major feature of the business landscape when offices reopen.

 The sudden shift to working from home has accelerated many businesses’ adoption of certain digital technologies that help them overcome the challenges of remote work.

 Chief among these challenges is maintaining the same level of productivity and collaboration they had when everyone was at the office.
-To achieve this, many businesses are relying even more heavily on the collaboration features of Microsoft 365 or G Suite by Google Cloud.
+To achieve this, many businesses are relying even more heavily on the collaboration features of Microsoft 365.

 Initially, this increased reliance might have seemed like a temporary fix for their remote employees, but it’s safe to say most have discovered the value these tools bring to the workforce, lockdown or not.